masoodqq/RestSharpAPI/README.md

   <li>WorkSummaries API</li>
 </ol>

 A script task component in SSIS pacakge provides an ability write C# code.
-The script task component comes in hand when calling external API.
+The script task component comes in handy when calling external API.

-EmploymentDetails API and WorkSummaries API are 2 components in which external API is called.
+EmploymentDetails API and WorkSummaries API are 2 components in which external API is called.<br>
 The API retruns JSON response and in terms of transforming the JSON format to csv format.
-The transformation process is identical and the code is listed in worksummariesapicode.txt
+The transformation process is identical and the code is listed in <a class="js-navigation-open link-gray-dark" title="work_summariesapicode.json" href="https://github.com/masoodqq/RestSharpAPI/blob/main/worksummariesapicode.txt">worksummariesapicode.txt</a>

-Create Header Record WorkSummaries File, as the name indicates writes a header record in the text file, this file is then opened in the WorkSummaries API and writes the data from the API.
+Create Header Record WorkSummaries File, as the name indicates writes a header record in the text file, this file is then opened in the WorkSummaries API and writes the data from the API response.

 Data extracting starts by running the EmploymentDetails API and writing employees in a text file, it is then loaded in a staging table stg_employment_details.
 Before inserting the data, the table is truncated.